JRandy77/SupervisedML/Slides/markdown/01_linear_regression.md

 # Understanding Uncertainty

-With statsmodels, you will look at:
+With `statsmodels`, you will look at:

 - p-values.
 - significance.